PlasmaPy/PlasmaPy/docs/contributing/many_ways.rst

 Many Ways to Contribute
 ***********************

-WHile this guide primarily describes the process of contributing code, documentation, and tests to PlasmaPy, there are many ways to contribute to an open source project:
+While this |contributor guide| primarily describes the process of contributing code, documentation, and tests to PlasmaPy, there are many ways to contribute to an open source project!
+Some of the possibilities are:

 * 💻 Contribute new code, documentation, and tests.
 * ♻️ Refactor existing code and tests.